meng1204/flashApi/README.md

 # AlphaPay Pay add-on
-## Only run it in Mac or Linux system
+- Only run it in Mac or Linux system

-### Created it using node.js Express Framework
+- developed it using node.js Express Framework